 We are finally realizing this dream.
 Haley returned to Garrett County in 2014 after studying in California, Seattle and Boston.
 She has a Masters Degree in Nutrition, a Personal Trainers License, and a Wellness Coach License.
 In addition to the retreats she teaches Yoga, bootcamps, belly-dancing and she makes wonderful nutritious wholesome food.
 You should check out the ReFresh Retreats.
 We are even making a Ninja Style Obstacle course to accomodate her passions.

 Wayne and Kam both used to teach at Garrett College when they first moved to the area in 1993.
 They also hosted a weekly TV show called “Garrett County Forum” which dealt with local and national political issues for over two years.
 The TV show was a great excuse to invite Congressmen, Senators, Mayors etc. over to chat and discuss local and national issues.
 Kam wants to revive the TV shows one day and call them “Food for Thought” incorporating her passion for cooking and politics.
 In the meantime you can watch her on YouTube.
 Look for “Cooking with Kam” and you will see some of the recipes we used to serve at the B&B. We tried to operate as a vacation rental in 2015, but really it was too impersonal.
 So now we are an Inn.
-But meals are only provided for those attending the retreats (usually hold one a month).
+But meals are only provided for those attending the retreats (usually held once a month).

 We hired full time innkeepers in 2000 allowing us more time to pursue our passions.
 Wayne’s loves were fishing, golf and gardening.
 He planted numerous fruit trees and berry bushes over the years on the farm, and we have been rewarded with the best tasting, organic fruits (such as plums, nectarines, strawberries, apples, and Asian pears).
 We love sharing the bounty of the farm with our guests and encourage them to pick fresh corn and fruit when in season and take it home to enjoy.
 Wayne did stock the pond with lots of fish but the coy seem to have taken over the pond.
 Look for my mermaid near the pond!